Last reviewed & updated: December, 2022

 6. Competition and Fair Dealing

 The Company seeks to compete in a fair and honest manner.
 The Company seeks competitive advantages through superior performance rather than through unethical or illegal business practices.
 Stealing proprietary information, possessing trade secret information that was obtained without the owner’s consent, or inducing such disclosures by past or present employees of other companies is prohibited.
-Each employee, officer and director should endeavour to respect the rights of and deal fairly with the Company’s customers, suppliers, service providers, competitors, and employees.
+Each employee, officer and director should endeavor to respect the rights of and deal fairly with the Company’s customers, suppliers, service providers, competitors, and employees.
 No employee, officer or director should take unfair advantage of anyone relating to the Company’s business or operations through manipulation, concealment, or abuse of privileged information, misrepresentation of material facts, or any unfair dealing practice.

 To maintain the Company’s valuable reputation, compliance with the Company’s quality control processes and safety requirements is essential.
 In the context of ethics, quality requires that the Company’s products and services meet reasonable customer expectations.

-The purpose of business entertainment and gifts in a commercial setting is to create good will and sound working relationships, not to gain unfair advantage with third parties.
+The purpose of business entertainment and gifts in a commercial setting is to create goodwill and sound working relationships, not to gain unfair advantage with third parties.
 No gift or entertainment should ever be offered, given, provided, or accepted by an employee, officer or director, family member of an employee, officer or director, or agent relating to the individual’s position with the Company unless it (a) is not a cash gift, (b) is consistent with customary business practices, (c) is not excessive in value, (d) cannot be construed as a bribe or payoff, and (e) does not violate any laws or regulations.

 7. Equal Opportunity Employment, Non-Discrimination and Anti-Harassment